ShubhS100/Data-Cleaning-Project-SQL/README.md

 # Data-Cleaning-Project-SQL

-In this project using SQL I have done data cleaning, removing duplicates, standardizing date column, populating address, etc.
+In this project i have demonstrated some Data Cleaning steps using SQL to make Nashville Housing Data ready to be analyzed.